 This step is especially worthwhile if your phone doesn't have a night mode, but even beyond that, it will be one of the best options your phone's camera has for any shooting scenario.
 The reason why is simple: you control composition, rather than the phone's software interpreting it for you.

 The main photo modes, which are automatic in operation, often crank up the ISO and lower the shutter speed to brighten up a dark image.
 The results will be less than stellar in most circumstances.
 In Manual or Pro, you can negate that by manually setting shutter speed, ISO, white balance, and exposure.
 You could also go to manual focus if you want.
-Unfortunately, you can't control aperture, save for the few Samsung and Oppo devices that used variable apertures, so you can't do much there.
+Unfortunately, you can't control aperture, save for the few Samsung, Xiaomi, and Oppo devices with variable apertures.

 Changing those settings is all about balance.
 You want to illuminate as much light as you can while avoiding noise in the darkest portions of the image.
 It doesn't have to be perfect off the bat, especially the darker the scene, but enough so that you can brighten the highlights when editing afterward.
 It's easier to do this with static scenes, like architecture, objects, and street scenes.